jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 Number( "0b101010" );	// 42
 ```

-Though not strictly new to ES6, it's a little known fact that you can actually go the opposite direction of conversion (well, sort of):
+Though not strictly new to ES6, it's a little-known fact that you can actually go the opposite direction of conversion (well, sort of):

 ```js
 var a = 42;